-Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at the three months ended March 31, 2019 and 2018
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars) As at and for the three and nine months ended September 30, 2019 and 2018

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Siyata Mobile Inc. ("Siyata" or the "Company") was incorporated under the Business Corporations Act, British Columbia on October 15, 1986.
 The Company's shares are listed on Tier 1 of the TSX Venture Exchange ("TSX-V") under the symbol SIM.
 As at March 31, 2019, the Company's principal activity is the sale of vehicle mounted, cellular based communications platforms over advanced 4G mobile networks.
 The corporate office of the Company is located at 1001 Lenoir Street Suite A-414, Montreal, Quebec, Canada H4C-2Z6, and the registered and records office is located at 2200 - 885 West Georgia Street, Vancouver, BC V6C 3E8.